Who is Monté Morris?

 High school career

-Morris was a four-year starter for the Beecher Buccaneers in Flint Beecher High School at his hometown in Michigan.
+Morris was a four-year starter for the Beecher Buccaneers in Flint Beecher High School in his hometown in Michigan.
 He led the Buccaneers in all four seasons, earning them back-to-back Class C Michigan state titles in 2012 and 2013.

 He led Flint Beecher to four semi-finals and won back-to-back Class C Michigan state titles in 2012 and 2013.
 Morris averaged 18.1 points, 6.6 assists, and 5.9 rebounds as a sophomore in 2011 to earn his first Class C state player of the year award, which was his first of three.